 I see the smile, its half way there I wonder if It really care So many faces So many times I guess the smile Comes from the rhyme …it’s still an ass kicking smile

 I remember the night Dan wrote this as he watched me on stage.
 After emerging from the dressing room, I saw him standing by the bar, nervous and kind.
-I read it out loud in front of him, and felt embarrassed.
+I read it out loud in front of him and was instantly embarrassed.
 What did he see?
 I thought.
 Another compliment I struggled to believe.

 We all have pieces of personal history that remind us how far we’ve come.
 And sometimes, they echo what we knew all along, but were hidden behind our youth.
 If I knew Dan’s last name, I’d look him up to thank him for being such an integral part of mine.